al1sant0s/tsto2rgb/README.md

   * pick_trash_active/
   * victory_pose/

-That is a directoy named homer and within that directory you have all animations of that character.
+That is a directory named homer and within that directory you have all animations of that character.
 After running the command

 ```
 tsto2rgb -c path/to/homer/ -o path/to/dlc_name/